 Its unique self-learning approach allows it to understand and create novel strategies, which has redefined computer chess.

-However, it’s worth noting that AlphaZero is not publicly available, unlike Stockfish.
+However, it’s worth noting that AlphaZero is not publicly available (Leela is the publicly available version, mentioned below), unlike Stockfish.

 While Stockfish and Alphazero are 1a and 1b (take your pick), some other strong chess engines are worthy of mention: